Gotthard Pass: History

 The Swiss also had an interest in extending their influence south of the Alps to secure the trade route across the pass to Milan.
 Beginning in 1331, they initially exerted their influence through peaceful trade agreements, but in the 15th century, their involvement turned military.
 1403 the upper Leventina, as the valley south of the pass is called, became a protectorate of Uri.
 Throughout the 15th century, a changeful struggle between the Swiss and the Duchy of Milan ensued, resulting ultimately in the Swiss conquest of the territory of the Ticino.

 The "Devil's Bridge" (Teufelsbrücke) legend associated with the crossing of the Schöllenen Gorge is not medieval; it may date to the 16th century (attestation of the name Teiffels Brucken in 1587) but more likely formed in the 17th century, and is first recorded in the early 18th century, by Johann Jakob Scheuchzer.

 A new road, including a tunnel with a length of c.
 60 m, was built in 1707/8.
 The tunnel, known as Urnerloch, was the first road tunnel to be built in the Alps.
 It was constructed by Pietro Morettini (1660–1737).

 The path across Schöllenen Gorge, and thus across the pass, still carried only foot traffic and pack animals until 1775, when the first carriage made the journey on an improved road.

+The Battle of Gotthard Pass took place on 24 September 1799.

 The new Gotthard road was built in 1830, wide enough to allow (single-lane) motorized traffic.
 It is said that the first car traversed the pass in 1895.
 The first reported surmounting of the pass in 1901 still took more than a day.